-To help settle into life at Emmaus College all Year 7 students are taken on an Orientation Camp to Rawson during February.
+To help settle into life at Emmaus College, all Year 7 students are taken on an Orientation Camp to Rawson during February.
 The dates for each House are:

-Chavoin & More House: Monday 8 February - Wednesday 10 February
+Colin and Rice House Monday 7 February - Wednesday 9 February

-Colin & Rice House Wednesday 10 February - Friday 12 February
+Chavoin and More House Wednesday 9 February - Friday 11 February

 The students will stay at Rawson Village with most of their activities shared between Rawson and the historic township of Walhalla.
-The activities include exploring the township of Walhalla, canoeing on the Thomson River, 4WD Tour, walks, games, swimming at the local pool and other supervised learning activities.
+The activities include exploring the township of Walhalla, canoeing on the Thomson River, walks, games, climbing wall, bush cooking and other supervised learning activities.
 As the prime purpose of the Orientation Camp is to bond as a House group, the students will live as a community for the three days with their classmates and teachers.
 Year 10 Peer Support Leaders will help and will continue to work with their classes upon their return to school.
-Meals are fully catered but students will be required to assist where necessary.
-Students will sleep in bunk room accommodation.
+Meals are fully catered for, but students will be required to assist where necessary.
+Students will sleep in bunkroom accommodation.

-Details such as what to pack, departure and arrival times etc will be sent home early next year.
+Details such as what to pack, departure and arrival times etc. will be sent home early next year.
 It is advisable to purchase or arrange to borrow a weatherproof coat and a sleeping bag.

 The approximate cost of the camp is \$325 per student.
-This amount will be included on the annual tuition fee account in 2021.
+This amount will be included in the annual tuition fee account in 2022.

-All students look back on their camp as a great experience.
+All students look back on their camp as a wonderful experience.
 It is the ideal way to make new friends and become part of the Emmaus family.